wuzhengy/TAU/Core Design Principles.md

 The voting is collecting opinions of top 21 higher staker it encounters, the simple majority wins the consenus point.
 Anything prior to the consensus point is considerred legit and do not need verification.
 These blocks will enter state db without math checking.
 Each node software can decide own voting strategy, it is a very individual thing for nodes.
 The variety of such strategy can increase the resistence of attacking.
 The choking communication serve a good base for such voting, since 5 of the 6 time stamp related nodes are suppose to do two way.
 1 of the random nodes is only collection information only, kind of one way voting any way.
+The initial consensus point is when user getting information from referral.
+A node will always have consensus point.